ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 # Get Point-in-time-recovery timestamp using the {{site.data.keyword.databases-for}} API
 {: #pitr-recovery-api}

-Use the [point-in-time-recovery timestamp endpoint](/apidocs/cloud-databases-api/cloud-databases-api-v5#capability) to return the earliest available time for PITR.
+To return the earliest available time for PITR, use the [point-in-time-recovery timestamp endpoint](/apidocs/cloud-databases-api/cloud-databases-api-v5#capability).

 ```sh
 {